Sage Bambino Plus Review

 A few weeks turned into a few months, and a few months turned into a couple of years!

-So basically keep in mind now as you’re reading this review, I’m someone who has real experience with this particular espresso coffee machine.
+So basically keep in mind now as you’re reading this review, I’m someone who has genuine experience with this particular espresso coffee makeking equipment.

-Over the past five years or so I’ve likewise had experience of numerous other espresso machines, which means I’m likewise in quite a rare position of being able to tell you how this machine compares to others that you may be considering within a similar price range.
+Over the past five years or so I’ve likewise had experience of numerous other espresso machines, which implies I’m also in rather a rare position of being able to tell you how this machine compares to others that you may be considering within a similar price range.

 [embedded content]